Thousand Islands (Indonesia): Kelurahan Pulau Pari

 The Kelurahan (administrative village) of Pulau Pari (postal code 14520) mainly consists of archipelago of islands around the reef of Pari Island.
 The boundary of the administrative village is everything to the east of an imaginary line which run north to south between Karang Beras Island (the easternmost island of the Pulau Tidung administrative village) and Gundul Island (the westernmost island of the Pulau Pari administrative village in the official map, but in reality there is no island in the coordinates).
 Officially, there are ten islands in the administrative village.

 The administrative center of Pulau Pari administrative village is located in Pari Island, which is located in an extensive reef system which also contains the islands of Biawak, Kongsi, Tikus, Burung, and several others.

 Kelurahan Pulau Tidung

 The Kelurahan (administrative Village) of Pulau Tidung (postal code 14520) consists of seven islands.
 Officially it is listed as having six islands, in which Karang Beras Kecil Island is not included.

 Kecamatan Kepulauan Seribu Utara (North Thousand Islands)

 The Kecamatan (District) of Kepulauan Seribu Utara ("North Thousand Islands") is located further north from Jakarta.
+It covers a land area of 3.04 km2 and had an estimated population of 17,245 in mid 2022.
 The sea water is cleaner than that of the South Thousand Islands because of its location further away from the Bay of Jakarta.
 The cleaner water is able to sustain more varieties of marine life.

-On January 1, 1982, some of the islands in the Kecamatan of North Thousand Islands are declared a Marine National Park under the name Taman Nasional Laut Kepulauan Seribu (Thousand Islands Marine National Park).
+On January 1, 1982, some of the islands in the Kecamatan of North Thousand Islands were declared a Marine National Park under the name Taman Nasional Laut Kepulauan Seribu (Thousand Islands Marine National Park).

-The Kecamatan of Kepulauan Seribu Utara is divided into three Kelurahan (administrative villages): Kelurahan Pulau Panggang, Kelurahan Pulau Kelapa, and Kelurahan Pulau Harapan.
+The Kecamatan of Kepulauan Seribu Utara is sub-divided into three administrative villages (classed as urban kelurahan): Kelurahan Pulau Panggang, Kelurahan Pulau Kelapa, and Kelurahan Pulau Harapan.